Rate this page:

 For a great way to watch Jira database queries in action, try adding SQL Logging.

 Custom fields have their own set of tables.
-For details, see Database – Custom fields.
+Learn more about storing custom fields in the database

 Work logs